Start typing in the search bar to see results...

 Enter your email to instantly activate your bonus 7% discount code.

-Artificial grass can be installed on different surfaces, which is why it’s perfect for patios, verandas and balconies as well as lawns or sports areas.
+Artificial grass can be installed on a variety of different surfaces.
+It's perfect for patios, verandas, and balconies, in addition to traditional lawns or sports areas.

 1. Remove your existing lawn and apply weed-killer to the whole area.